wanghaisheng/responsive-landing-page-starter/content/blog/en/streaming-calls-to-a-browser-with-voice-websockets-dr.md

 }
 ```

-After the initial text message, Nexmo will then send binary messages with each one containing 20ms of RAW Audio. (*Note: RAW audio isn't quite the same as a .wav file.*) This means that in your code you will need to determine if the received message is text or binary and handle accordingly.
+After the initial text message, Vonage will then send binary messages with each one containing 20ms of RAW Audio. (*Note: RAW audio isn't quite the same as a .wav file.*) This means that in your code you will need to determine if the received message is text or binary and handle accordingly.

 #### Sending Audio Data to the Browser

 In order to play this audio in a browser using `WebAudio`, we need to turn the RAW audio into a .wav file.
 This means adding a small 44byte header to the file.
 However, doing this for each 20ms frame would be quite a lot of overhead and given our use case we can tolerate a small amount of latency towards the listeners.
-To avoid this, we can buffer up 10 of the messages from Nexmo, concatenate them together, and stick the 44byte header on the top.
+To avoid this, we can buffer up 10 of the messages from Vonage, concatenate them together, and stick the 44byte header on the top.
 This will leave us with a 200ms .wav file.

 We can then broadcast those .wav files to the clients by iterating through a list of connected client websockets and sending each one the file as a binary message.

 #### Playing the Audio in a Browser

 On the web client, we need to create some JavaScript to connect to the websocket server and then handle the received audio messages.
-Because the audio format that we receive from Nexmo is 16bit 16Khz and most browsers' native format is 32bit 44.1Khz, we can't play back a constant stream with WebAudio.
+Because the audio format that we receive from Vonage is 16bit 16Khz and most browsers' native format is 32bit 44.1Khz, we can't play back a constant stream with WebAudio.
 We need to ask the browser to transcode the audio to the appropriate playback rate.
 The [WebAudio bufferSource](https://developer.mozilla.org/en-US/docs/Web/API/AudioBufferSourceNode) does this very well and adds very little latency, but it can work with discrete files only and a new instance has to be created for each file.
 Therefore, when a new audio file arrives on the websocket, we need to pass it to a function that will create a new `bufferSource` and play it back on the main `audioContext`.

 The other point to consider is timing.
 While moving to fewer but longer samples (200ms vs. 20ms) helps with jitter, the messages still won't arrive at exactly the right interval.
 Therefore, if we simply play them one after another there will be glitches.
 Fortunately, WebAudio has a very precise timing interface which can help.
 By taking the time of the first sample as `T0` and then counting the number of messages received and multiplying that by `0.2`, we can schedule each sample to be started at the correct time and reassemble the stream to be virtually glitch free.

 Those bits of the client code are detailed below with comments:

 ```js
 var startTime; // Make startTime a global var